rimuz/smudge/docs/learn/functions.md

 Note: As shown in this example, functions can **return** a value via the return statement which is very simple: `return VALUE;`.

-Plus, we can set as default values some morte complex expressions, for example:
+Plus, we can set as default values some more complex expressions, for example:

 ```js
 import std.io = io;